task123/sim_db/docs/source/cpp_sim_db.rst

     $ sdb add_and_run -f params_extensive_cpp_example.txt

-Notice that when it is run, it first call `make` to compile the code if needed.
-What `make` does is equvalient to the following command called from *sim_db/examples/* (given that the static C library are compiled):
+Notice that when it is run, it first call ``cmake`` to compile the code if needed.
+What ``cmake`` does is equvalient to the following command called from *sim_db/examples/* (given that the static C library are compiled and located in *sim_db/build/*):

 .. code-block:: console

-    $ cc -o extensive_cpp_example extensive_example.cpp -lsimdbcpp -I../include -L../lib -lm -lpthread -ldl
+    $ cc -o build/extensive_cpp_example extensive_example.cpp -I../include -L../build -lsimdbcpp

 C++ API Referance
 ====================